 Swallow the tablet whole and do not crush, chew, or break it.

 Your blood pressure will need to be checked often.

 It may take several weeks before your symptoms improve.
-Keep using the medication as directed.
 Do not stop using desvenlafaxine without first talking to your doctor.
 You may have unpleasant side effects if you stop taking this medicine suddenly.

 Store at room temperature away from moisture and heat.

 Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
 Do not take two doses at one time.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.